 Valued for flowers, fruit, foliage.
-Clusters of small, sweet pea–shaped, rosy to purplish pink blossoms in early–spring; where plant is adapted, blooms are borne in great profusion on bare twigs, branches, sometimes even on main trunk.
+Clusters of small, sweet pea–shaped, rosy to purplish pink blossoms in early spring; where plant is adapted, blooms are borne in great profusion on bare twigs, branches, and sometimes even on main trunk.
 Flowers are followed by clusters of flat, beanlike pods that persist into winter.
-Attractive broad, rounded leaves are heart shaped at base.
+Attractive broad, rounded leaves have a heart-shaped base.

 All redbuds provide fall color with first frost and are attractive in naturalized settings.
 Do any pruning in dormant season or after bloom.Cercis occidentalis

 From the Mediterranean region.
 Old-fashioned favorites, with narrow gray-green leaves and profuse, ere...